VHDL coding tips and tricks: March 2010

 In the schematic FDPE represents a single D-type flip-flop with data (D), clock enable (CE), and asynchronous preset (PRE) inputs and data output (Q).
 Similarly FDCE represents a single D-type flip-flop with data (D), clock enable (CE), and asynchronous clear (CLR) inputs and data output (Q).

-Here is the code for 3 : 8 Decoder using basic logic gates such as AND,NOT,OR etc.The module has one 3-bit input which is decoded as a 8-bit output.
+I want to share the VHDL code for a 3 to 8 decoder implemented using basic logic gates such as AND, OR etc..
+The entity port has one 3-bit input and one 8-bit decoded output.

 --libraries to be used are specified here

-library IEEE;
+library ieee;

-use IEEE.STD_LOGIC_1164.ALL;
+use ieee.std_logic_1164.all;

 --entity declaration with port definitions

-entity decoder is
+entity decoder_3to8 is

-port( input : in std_logic_vector(2 downto 0); --3 bit input
+port(input : in std_logic_vector(2 downto 0); --3 bit input

-output : out std_logic_vector(7 downto 0) -- 8 bit ouput
+output : out std_logic_vector(7 downto 0) -- 8 bit decoded output

 );

-end decoder;
+end decoder_3to8;

-architecture Behavioral of decoder is
+architecture gate_level of decoder_3to8 is

 begin